16 April, 2019

 There is no point in running an organisation this big if you don’t trust the people that make its core processes work.

-- You make great things and talk about them in order to draw the attention of developers.
+- You make great things and talk about them in order to draw the attention of software developers.

 - You get a solid pool of prospects to choose from and you hire those with the best technical and soft skills.

-- You make interesting projects and provide proper conditions for developers to thrive so that they want to stick around.
+- You make interesting projects and provide proper conditions for software developers to thrive so that they want to stick around.

 - By doing so, you create even more proof you can use to show potential candidates that this is the right place for them.

 Like I said in the beginning, while running this cycle is not exactly a piece of cake, the really difficult part is setting it in motion.
 You need to earn that “first million” somehow.
-If you think that you can go for it, I encourage you to use our experience to create a great team of developers of your own.
+If you think that you can go for it, I encourage you to use our experience to create a great team of software developers of your own.